-Assessment method: FM practical work-based project Assessment task (what Apprentices must do and for which they must produce evidence) Area of standard covered (the part of the Apprenticeship standard to which the assessment task relates) Higher order skills (through carrying out the assessment task, Apprentices will demonstrate their higher order skills) Lower order skills (by demonstrating their higher order skills, Apprentices will also be demonstrating their lower order skills) Evaluate the effectiveness of the implementation of a property management plan and make recommendations for improvement including inclusive access 1 Property asset management Manage property and fixed assets and implement building maintenance plans Optimize the use of space Evaluate the effectiveness of the implementation of a property management plan Monitor and control premises Monitor and report the extent to which FM compliance requirements are met including health, safety and sustainability 3 FM compliance Meet FM compliance, risk and business continuity requirements Analyse the extent to which compliance, Corporate Social Responsibility (CSR) and sustainability requirements are met Carry out risk assessments
+Assessment method: F Assessment method: FM practical work-based project Assessment task (what Apprentices must do and for which they must produce evidence) Area of standard covered (the part of the Apprenticeship standard to which the assessment task relates) SkillsHigher order skills (through carrying out the assessment task, Apprentices will demonstrate their higher order skills)Lower order skills(by demonstrating their higher order skills, Apprentices will also be demonstrating their lower order skills) Evaluate the effectiveness of the implementation of a property management plan and make recommendations for improvement including inclusive access 1 Property asset management Manage property and fixed assets and implement building maintenance plans Optimize the use of space Evaluate the effectiveness of the implementation of a property management plan Monitor and control premises Monitor and report the extent to which FM compliance requirements are met including health, safety and sustainability 3 FM compliance Meet FM compliance, risk and business continuity requirements Analyse the extent to which compliance, Corporate Social Responsibility (CSR) and Carry out risk assessments

-Develop a Business Continuity Plan (BCP) Make viable recommendations for improvements to the use of information within an organization against Key Performance Indicators (KPIs) 4 FM management systems Use FM management systems to monitor, report and act on the performance and efficiency of properties, assets and services against FM Key Performance Indicators (KPIs) Collect data Maintain data security Develop proposals for improvements to financial performance and procurement in FM 8 Financial and procurement management Analyse statistics Manage FM finances and procure FM goods and services, ensuring they are delivered within agreed budgets and make recommendations for innovation Analyse financial information Analyse the effectiveness of procurement practices Develop operational plan and budget Manage budget variances
+• sustainability requirements are met Develop a Business Continuity Plan (BCP) Make viable recommendations for improvements to the use of information within an organization against Key Performance Indicators (KPIs) 4 FM management systems • Use FM management systems to monitor, report and act on the performance and efficiency of properties, assets and services against FM Key Performance Indicators (KPIs) • Collect data Maintain data security Develop proposals for improvements to financial performance and procurement in FM 8 Financial and procurement management • Analyse statistics Manage FM finances and procure FM goods and services, ensuring they are delivered within agreed budgets and make recommendations for innovation Analyse financial information Analyse the effectiveness of procurement practices • Develop operational plan and budget Manage budget variances

-Assessment method: FM practical work-based project Assessment task (what Apprentices must know and understand and for which they must produce evidence) Area of standard covered (the part of the Apprenticeship standard to which the assessment task relates) Higher order knowledge (through carrying out the assessment task, Apprentices will demonstrate their higher order knowledge) Lower order knowledge (by demonstrating their higher order knowledge, Apprentices will also be demonstrating their lower order knowledge) The features of a building's whole lifecycle and their implications e.g. cost, resource and maintenance requirements 1 Property asset management Implications of property ownership Principles of building design Relocation requirements & factors involved Establishment & management of registers for property & fixed assets The features of building, fabric, structures and components and
+Assessment method: FM practical work-based project Assessment task (what Apprentices must know and understand and for which they must produce evidence) Area of standard covered (the part of the Apprenticeship standard to which the assessment task relates) Knowledge Higher order knowledg the assessment task, Ap demonstrate their higher Lower order knowledge, higher order knowledge, demonstrating their lowe prentices will order knowledge) (by demonstrating their Apprentices will also be The features of a building's whole lifecycle and their implications e.g. cost, resource and maintenance requirements 1 Property asset management Implications of property ownership Principles of building design Establishment & management of registers for property & fixed assets The features of building, fabric,

-Layout, flow management & space planning techniques Accessibility & inclusion their implications for maintenance FM compliance-related costs including the costs associated with addressing shortfalls identified through monitoring in FM compliance 3 FM compliance Sustainability and corporate responsibility The impact of FM on the environment Principles of risk management Business continuity planning Regulatory frameworks, health and safety, client requirements statutory legislation and FM industry best practice The characteristics of FM management information systems to collect, process, communicate and store information 4 FM management systems FM data capture, analysis & management techniques Requirements of ISO 41001 (international standard) Types, capabilities and limitations of FM IT systems e.g. of building management services The factors to be taken into account when establishing and managing a budget and procuring goods or services 8 Financial and procurement management Financial/budget/re source management & reporting systems and processes & techniques Accountability within delegated financial authorities Organizational procurement policies and processes & client objectives and requirements
+• Relocation requirements & factors involved Layout, flow management & space planning techniques Accessibility & inclusion structures and components and their implications for maintenance FM compliance-related costs including the costs associated with addressing shortfalls identified through monitoring in FM compliance 3 FM compliance • Sustainability and corporate responsibility The impact of FM on the environment Principles of risk management Business continuity planning • Regulatory frameworks, health and safety, client requirements statutory legislation and FM industry best practice The characteristics of FM management information systems to collect, process, communicate and store information 4 FM management systems • FM data capture, analysis & management techniques Requirements of ISO 41001 (international standard) • Types, capabilities and limitations of FM IT systems e.g. of building management services The factors to be taken into account when establishing and managing a budget and procuring goods or services 8 Financial and procurement management • Financial/budget/re source management & reporting systems and processes & techniques • • Accountability within delegated financial authorities Organizational procurement policies and processes & client objectives and requirements